Meet the Local people around Bled Lake

 © Boris Pretnar

 Despite the epidemic, the Bled Tourist Board will continue the project in 2021.
-If the conditions allow, new workshops and certifications for arts and crafts products, food and gastronomy will be carried out, and the existing as well as new providers of products and services will be offered individual consulting and training.
-In 2021, the Bled Local Selection will be expanded to include experiences and adventures.
 We are preparing a study tour and, most importantly, an online shop that will provide a uniform platform for all providers to promote and sell their products and benefit from expert assistance.

 Romana Purkart, Green Coordinator of Bled